foureyes/csci-ua.0480-spring2017-008/slides/01/values-types-operators.markdown

 </code></pre>
 {:.fragment}

-This actually comes in handy for checking if a property exists on an object, and defaulting to a specific value if it doesn't:
+This syntax is actually sometimes used to __assign a default value__ to an object's property only if it doesn't have that property (we'll talk about objects more in depth in a later class):
 {:.fragment}

 <pre><code data-trim contenteditable>